oracle/terraform-kubernetes-installer/README.md

 [SSH key pair]: https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/creatingkeys.htm
 [API signing]: https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm

-# Terraform Kubernetes Installer for Oracle Bare Metal Cloud Services
+# Terraform Kubernetes Installer for Oracle Bare Metal Cloud

-## Notes/Issues
+## About

-The Kubernetes (K8S) Installer is a set of [Terraform][terraform] modules and an example base configuration that can be used to provision and configure all the resources you need to run a highly available and configurable Kubernetes cluster on [Oracle Bare Metal Cloud Services][bmcs] (BMCS).
+The Kubernetes Installer for Oracle Cloud Infrastructure provides a Terraform-based Kubernetes installation for Oracle Cloud Infrastructure.
+It consists of a set of [Terraform][terraform] modules and an example base configuration that is used to provision and configure the resources needed to run a highly available and configurable Kubernetes cluster on [Oracle Bare Metal Cloud Services][bmcs] (BMCS).

 ## Cluster Configuration Overview

-The base Terraform configuration and default variables use the BMCS modules and to provision the infrastructure needed for the cluster including:
+The base Terraform infrastructure configuration and default variables provision:

 - a Virtual Cloud Network with a CIDR block of 10.0.0.0/16 and dedicated internal subnets for etcd, workers, and masters
 - a dedicated set of Bare Metal Instances for the Kubernetes control plane to run on